CJ42/Blockchain-Academic-References/README.md

 > * [Others](#others)

-## Blockchain Foundations & Primitives
+## Blockchain Foundations & Cryptography Primitives

 - [Merkle R. (1980), Protocols for Public Key Cryptosystems](https://www.ralphmerkle.com/papers/Protocols.pdf) --> **This is the foundational paper of Public-Key Cryptography, what everything in Blockchain Technology is based on!**
 - [Lamport L. (1982), The Byzantine Generals Problem,](https://lamport.azurewebsites.net/pubs/byz.pdf)